teawithtanay/TWTblogs/episode03/creatingcommunity.md

 [Anubha Maneshwar](https://www.linkedin.com/in/anubhamane/) is the founder of GirlScript, Mozilla Web Group, Dev Rally in Hasura, and have won the Indian Women Leadership Award for Education.
 Anubha Maneshwar is the winner of 35 Under 35 Awards in Best Startup for Education Category and India’s Top 100 Young Leaders Award.

 ## *Anubha and GirlScript*
-GirlScript right now is in 52 cities of India, in Chicago, China, and Africa and it's about to come to the UK in two years. to help beginners learn and get the correct exposure started as a student in a small college in Nagpur, got a break in women tech maker Hyderabad.
+GirlScript right now is in 52 cities of India, in Chicago, China, Africa, and it's about to come to the UK in two years.
+GirlScript aims to help beginners learn and get suitable exposure.
 Anubha's journey starts from a small college in Nagpur and goes all the way to Google Women Tech Makers in Hyderabad.
-She got a chance to attend Google Tech Maker International women's day celebration which made her realize how far the community is lagging behind.
-It then led her to be a part of the Mozilla Web Community along with a few other communities as well.
-After being a part of more than 10 communities she realized that there is a gap which she can fill and that's how GirlScript came into existence.
+She got a chance to attend Google Tech Maker International women's day celebration which made her realize how far the community is lagging.
+It then led her to become a part of the Mozilla Web Community along with a few other communities as well.
+After being a part of more than 10 communities she realized that there is a gap she can fill and that's how GirlScript came into existence.

 ## *How did you come up with the name GirlScript ?*
-Anubha talks about an event when she with her fellow classmates were interviewing for a company.
+Anubha talks about an event when she with her classmates were interviewing for a company.
 When it came to the programming round, others started to step back.
 That's where she realized that women in tech are taking a set back themselves and they need support.
 GirlScript is an organization that provides the needed support to both men and women promoting diversity, equality in tech and therefore the name.
 To promote equality, 50% of seats are reserved for women bringing an equal ratio of men and women under one roof.
 Anubha says that a community can't be built by excluding a group or do women-only events.
 The idea of "Script" in GirlScript is to write something meaningful as it does by including both men and women in community events and empowering women as well.
 The other moto of GirlScript is to support feminism.
 If a guy doesn't feel bothered working under a women leader and for the name "GirlScript" then that will be the true meaning of feminism and women empowerment, Anubha added.